Envy-freeness and maximum Nash welfare for mixed divisible and indivisible goods: Introduction

 \subsection{Related work}

-There is a vast literature on a fair allocation, and the problem of finding an MNW allocation is one of the most studied topics in this area.
-For homogeneous divisible goods (linear valuations), this problem is a special case of finding a market equilibrium of the Fisher's market model and is formulated as the convex program of Eisenberg and Gale~\cite{Eisenberg1959}~(see, e.g., a textbook~\cite{textbook} for details).
+There is a vast literature on fair allocation, and the problem of finding an MNW allocation is one of the most studied topics in this area.
+For homogeneous divisible goods (linear valuations), finding an MNW allocation is a special case of finding a market equilibrium of the Fisher market model and is formulated as the convex program of Eisenberg and Gale~\cite{Eisenberg1959}~(see, e.g., a textbook~\cite{textbook} for details).
 Later, a combinatorial polynomial-time algorithm was proposed~\cite{Devanur2008} and also strongly polynomial-time ones~\cite{Orlin2010, Vegh2016}.
 For indivisible goods, the problem is APX-hard even for additive valuations~\cite{Lee2017}.
+Thus, approximation algorithms are intensively studied~\cite{Anari2018,Cole2015,Cole2017,Garg2018}.
+On the other hand, when valuations are binary, there exist polynomial-time algorithms~\cite{Barman2018,Darman2015}, and also a truthful mechanism that returns a special MNW allocation in polynomial time~\cite{Halpern2020}.

+It is worth mentioning here that many of the positive results on binary additive valuations for indivisible goods are generalized to matroid rank function.
+It is shown~\cite{Benabbou2021} that the equivalence of MNW, leximin, and $\Phi$-fair allocations holds for the matorid rank functions, and any clean (i.e., removing any item from some agent's bundle decreases the utility of the agent) MNW allocation is EF1.
+A truthful mechanism that returns an MNW allocation in polynomial time also exists given (polynomial-time) oracle access to the valuations~\cite{Babaioff2021}.

-Thus, approximation algorithms are expensively studied~\cite{Cole2015,Cole2017,Garg2018,Anari2018}.
-It is also known to be polynomial-time solvable when valuations are binary additive~\cite{Barman2018} and moreover matroid rank functions~\cite{Benabbou2021}.
-For mixed goods, recently the paper~\cite{hybrid} provided a polynomial-time algorithm to find an MNW allocation when valuations are binary, linear, and \emph{identical} over divisible goods, i.e., for each agent, valuations for any divisible goods are the same.
-That paper also showed that the problem becomes NP-hard when valuations over divisible goods are non-identical.
+For mixed goods, recently Kawase et al.~\cite{hybrid} provided a polynomial-time algorithm to find an MNW allocation when valuations are binary, linear, and the divisible goods are \emph{identical}.
+Their algorithm is built on the structure of $\Phi$-fair allocations, together with relationships between $\Phi$-fairness and MNW allocations.
+They also showed that the problem is NP-hard even when the indivisible goods are identical.
+When valuations are binary over indivisible goods and identical on a single divisible good, Li et al.~\cite{Li2023} presented a truthful mechanism that outputs an MNW allocation for mixed goods by utilizing the mechanism for indivisible goods~\cite{Halpern2020}.